Newspaper That Endorsed Trump Desperately Pleads with Him to Ditch

 The editorial urged Trump to cut them loose to avoid damaging his momentum and legacy.
 "There's no need to go to the mattresses over Matt Gaetz," the piece argued, suggesting the Senate would easily confirm more suitable nominees.
 "If time is of the essence, why waste it with this?"

-Despite the article's complimentary tone toward Trump's cabinet choices outside of Gabbard and Gaetz, just last week the Post Editorial Board signaled out Robert F. Kennedy Jr. as a problematic pick for Secretary of the Department of Health and Human Services.
+Despite the article's complimentary tone toward Trump's cabinet choices outside of Gabbard and Gaetz, just last week the Post Editorial Board signaled Robert F. Kennedy Jr. as a problematic pick for Secretary of the Department of Health and Human Services.
 "We came out thinking he's nuts on a lot of fronts," the critique read.

-The New York Post endorsed Trump ahead of the 2024 election, and continues to express support for his presidency within its scathing editorials on select cabinet decisions.
+The New York Post endorsed Trump ahead of the 2024 election and continues to express support for his presidency within its scathing editorials on select cabinet decisions.

 Originally published by Latin Times.